BibekLakra91/stage-backend-mylist/README.md

 - Download postman or install postman extension if you are on vs-code
 - Open postman.
 Postman is really convinient to send all type of requests like `Get`, `Post`, `Patch`, `Update` etc.
 - We can interact with 3 databases named movies, tvshows and usernames
-- The routes are shown as below:
+- The routes are shown as below:<br>
 ![routes](link)

 <!-- ## Design Choices